 DSS Secretary delegation

 The Secretary of DSS is responsible for the general administration of the PPLAct, subject to any direction by the Minister.
-However, to allow for efficient administration of the PPL scheme, given the volume of decisions to be made, the Secretary, by signed instrument, may delegate, all or any of his or her powers under the PPLAct (other than the exceptions under Part 4-2 Division 3 and Division 5 and paragraph 128(1)(b)) to an 'officer', or to the Chief Executive Centrelink or the Chief Executive Medicare or an Australian Public Service (APS) employee in DHS).
+However, to allow for efficient administration of the PPL scheme, given the volume of decisions to be made, the Secretary, by signed instrument, may delegate, all or any of his or her powers under the PPLAct (other than the exception under paragraph 128(1)(b)) to an 'officer', the Chief Executive Centrelink, the Chief Executive Medicare or an Australian Public Service (APS) employee in DHS.

-The Secretary may delegate his or her power under paragraph 128(1)(b) (disclosing information to an agency head) only to the Chief Executive Centrelink or the Chief Executive Medicare.
+The Secretary may delegate his or her power under paragraph 128(1)(b) (which relates to disclosing information to an agency head) only to the Chief Executive Centrelink or the Chief Executive Medicare.
 If the Secretary delegates that power to the Chief Executive of Centrelink or the Chief Executive Medicare, the Chief Executive cannot delegate the power to a Departmental employee (within the meaning of the Human Services (Centrelink) Act 1997 or the Human Services (Medicare) Act 1973).

 Review of the operation of PPLAct

 A review of the general operation of the PPLAct is to begin by the end of January 2013.
 The Minister must ensure that the public is given the opportunity to make submissions in relation to the review and must table a written report of the review in each House of the Parliament within 15 sitting days of the day on which the Minister receives the report.

 The review considered:

 - the amount of time off work that primary carers are taking to care for newborn or newly adopted children

 - the availability and amount of leave and payments provided by employers in relation to the birth or adoption of a child, and the interaction of those entitlements with parental leave pay provided under the PPLAct,

 - the operation of the work test

 - whether primary claimants' partners should be paid parental leave pay separately from, or in addition to, primary claimants,